Alistairhoughton/Javascript_quiz/README.md

 ## About

 I was tasked with creating a quiz in Javascript with a number of features.

-Markup : - Time
-              - reduce the score when the answer was wrong
-                  - storing the score and displaying the stored score at the end of the quiz
+For example having a timer and storing the score at the end of the quiz.

 The buttons are created dynamically through JS once you are through to the quiz see the image below for a snippet of the code